-Everyone on this earth has been impacted by the Corona Virus.
-And, to this day, many of us are still being affected directly, or indirectly by the Corona virus (Covid-19).
+Everyone on this earth has been impacted by the Corona Virus, and, to this day, many of us are still being affected directly, or indirectly by the Corona virus (Covid-19).
 For many of us, it was an unexpected shock of events.
 Everything we knew, everything that was our life was literally changed in what seemed like a blink of an eye.
-After three months or so of a mandatory shut down, forced to wear masks, department stores shut down, grocery aisles missing essential items, and so much more.
-I can go on, but I believe you got the point.
+After three months or so of a mandatory shut down, we were forced to start wearing masks, department stores shut down, grocery aisles missing essential items, and so much more.
+I can go on, but I believe you get the point.
 In all of this crisis, these are the four lessons I learned from the crisis, and I believe I will hold on to these lessons for the rest of my life.

 Lesson 1- True Riches Are Found At Home

-Many people found themselves having to spend more time with family members that they barely saw or interacted with during the quarantine.
+Many people found themselves having to spend more time with family members that they barely saw or interacted with prior to the quarantine.
 I read a beautiful testimony of a celebrity who had filed for divorce from his wife of many years prior to the quarantine, but right after the mandatory shutdown, the man withdrew his request.
 He stated that he was so focused on the wrong things that he neglected the precious gift he had at home.
 I believe many of us realized the importance of our loved ones during the shut down.
-We noticed that our immediate family members are the most important if not the most valuable assets we have on this earth.
+We had the revelation of how our immediate family members are the most important, if not the most valuable assets we have on this earth.
 As we move on in life, may we never take them for granted.

 Lesson 2- You Are More Creative Than You Think